Barbolian Fields

 Asians: Japanese and Asian Tempest

-(Even though these grow scapes, they are classified as a subcategory of the Artichokes.
-The Japanese performed better for me, but the Asian Tempest has a more fiery taste!)
+(Even though these grow scapes, they are classified as a subcategory of the Artichokes.)

 Silverskins: Silver Rose and Silver White